US House Speaker Pelosi arrives in Taiwan, defying Beijing | Law-Order

 The People's Liberation Army said the maneuvers would take place starting Tuesday night in the waters and skies near Taiwan and include the firing of long-range ammunition in the Taiwan Strait.

 “This action is a solemn deterrent against the recent major escalation of the negative actions of the United States on the Taiwan issue, and a serious warning to the Taiwan independence' forces seeking independence.'”
 China's official Xinhua News said the army planned to conduct live-fire drills from Aug.
 4 to 7 across multiple locations.
-In an image the news agency released, the drills were to take place in six different areas in the waters surrounding Taiwan.
+An image released by the news agency indicated that the drills were to take place in six different areas in the waters surrounding Taiwan.

 Chinese Foreign Minister Wang Yi said Washington's betrayal “on the Taiwan issue is bankrupting its national credibility.''
-“Some American politicians are playing with fire on the issue of Taiwan,'' Wang said in a statement.
-“This will definitely not have a good outcome ... the exposure of America's bullying face again shows it as the world's biggest saboteur of peace.''
+“Some American politicians are playing with fire on the issue of Taiwan,'' Wang said in a statement that referred to the US as ''the world's biggest saboteur of peace.''
 Back in the United States, 26 Republican lawmakers issued a statement of rare bipartisan support for the Democratic speaker.
 The statement called trips by members of Congress to Taiwan routine.

 Senate Republican Leader Mitch McConnell said he backed Pelosi's visit as a display of support for Taiwan's democracy and said any allegations that her itinerary was provocative are “utterly absurd.”
 “I believe she has every right to go,” McConnell said in a Senate speech.

-The speaker has sought for decades to focus attention on Chinese democracy movements.
-She traveled to Tiananmen Square in 1991, two years after China crushed a wave of democracy protests.

 Barricades were erected outside the Grand Hyatt Hotel in Taipei.
 Journalists and onlookers thronged the streets just outside and pressed against the hotel's lobby windows as they awaited Pelosi's motorcade.
 Two buildings in the capital lit up LED displays with words of welcome, including the iconic Taipei 101 building, which said “Welcome to Taiwan, Speaker Pelosi.”
-China, which regards Taiwan as a renegade province to be annexed by force if necessary, repeatedly warned of retaliation, saying its military will “never sit idly by.”
-“The U.S. and Taiwan have colluded to make provocations first, and China has only been compelled to act out of self-defense,” Chinese Foreign Ministry spokesperson Hua Chunying told reporters in Beijing.

-Shortly after Pelosi's arrival, a representative of the Chinese legislature's Standing Committee issued a statement saying the trip “severely violated” the “One China principle,” which is Beijing's claim to be the sole government of both mainland China and Taiwan.
+China has stepped up overflights and other provocative moves toward Taiwan and other neighboring territory in recent years, asserting broad claims of its rights around the region.

 China's military threats have driven concerns about a new crisis in the 100-mile-wide (140-kilometer) Taiwan Strait that could roil global markets and supply chains.